greenplum-db/gpdb/gpdb-doc/markdown/install_guide/platform-requirements.html.md

 Resource Groups - one of the key Greenplum Database features - can control transaction concurrency, CPU and memory resources, workload isolation, and dynamic bursting.

-When using resource groups to control resource allocation in the server physical and logical cores, it is beneficial to switch off hyperthreading (HT) in the server BIOS or UEFI.
-Hyperthreading is `On` by default on Intel CPU cores.
+When using resource groups to control resource allocation on Intel based systems, consider switching off Hyper-Threading (HT) in the server BIOS (for Intel cores the default is ON).
+Switching off HT might cause a small throughput reduction (less than 15%), but can achieve greater isolation between resource groups, and higher query performance with lower concurrency workloads.

-Switching HT to `Off` offers the best single query performance, isolation, and predictability in high core (24+), high sockets (4+) platforms.

 ### <a id="topic_elb_4ss_n4b"></a>Tanzu Greenplum on DCA Systems